EricZinda/Perplexity/backlog.md

 Remaining work to be shown in the tutorial:
 - Make old tests work
 - Bug: What is large?
 Will only return one item because it is singular
-- used_collective is not used anymore

-- combinatorial_style_predication() handles unbound differently than the others
 - Rebuild the scenarios to get the tests to pass again
 - Build a backend to use for ESL Scenarios